-The following set of audiometric criteria for ototoxic hearing threshold shifts were proposed in the ASHA (1994) guidelines and reinforced by AAA (2009): A 20 dB shift at any single frequency, a 10 dB shift at two adjacent test frequencies, and a loss of response at three adjacent high test frequencies where earlier responses were obtained close to the audiometer output limits.
-Shifts meeting any of these criteria must be confirmed by repeat testing within 24 hours.
-These criteria were designed to identify small shifts in hearing, to provide a window of opportunity for counseling and, potentially, treatment changes to occur before damage becomes debilitating.
+The following set of audiometric criteria for ototoxic hearing threshold shifts were proposed in the ASHA (1994) guidelines and reinforced by AAA (2009): a 20 dB shift at any single frequency, a 10 dB shift at two adjacent test frequencies and a loss of response at three adjacent high test frequencies where earlier responses were obtained close to the audiometer output limits.
+Shifts meeting any of these criteria must be confirmed by repeat testing within 24 h.
+These criteria were designed to identify small shifts in hearing, to provide a window of opportunity for counselling and, potentially, treatment changes to occur before damage becomes debilitating.
 Acceptable false positive rates have been demonstrated for these criteria in numerous studies using control samples in whom auditory function is presumed stable.
-These studies have included assessment of false positives occurring for conventional audiometric thresholds (meaning the octave intervals through 8 kHz), ultrahigh thresholds and SRO thresholds, and for frequencies tested in 1/2-, 1/3-, and 1/6- octave steps (which could span the conventional and ultra-high range) (Frank & Dreisbach, 1991; Frank, 2001; Konrad-Martin et al., 2010).
-Most were conducted in young, healthy research participants, however, to obtain false positive rates representative of sick patients, the control sample in one of these studies was comprised of inpatients obtaining care primarily at VA medical centers (Konrad-Martin et al., 2010).
-For the interested reader, Figure 5 in Konrad-Martin et al. (2010) contrasts percentages of patients with a threshold shift of varying magnitudes at one, two. or three adjacent frequencies with results plotted separately for those receiving a control drug and an ototoxic medication.
+These studies have included assessment of false positives occurring for conventional audiometric thresholds (meaning the octave intervals through 8 kHz), ultra-high thresholds and SRO thresholds, and for frequencies tested in 1/2-, 1/3- and 1/6octave steps (which could span the conventional and ultra-high range) (Frank and Dreisbach 1991; Frank 2001; Konrad-Martin et al. 2010).
+Most were conducted in young, healthy research participants, however, to obtain false positive rates representative of sick patients, the control sample in one of these studies was comprised of inpatients obtaining care primarily at VA medical centres (Konrad-Martin et al. 2010).
+For the interested reader, Figure 5 in Konrad-Martin et al. (2010) contrasts percentages of patients with a threshold shift of varying magnitudes at one, two or three adjacent frequencies with results plotted separately for those receiving a control drug versus an ototoxic medication.